-Personal psychoanalysis - individual or in group- in spite of being indispensable, is not enough to be trained as a psychoanalyst or groupanalyst.
+Personal psychoanalysis -individual or in group- in spite of being indispensable, is not enough to be trained as a psychoanalyst or groupanalyst.
 It is necessary to have a complete conceptual framework and sufficient training, individual and/or group, based on clinical experience.
-In the model of individual psychoanalytical training, the work in seminars and the control analyses are in charge of these two aspects.
+In the model of individual psychoanalytical training, the work in seminars and the control analyses are in charge of of these two aspects.
 Originally, what today is known as "didactic analysis" embraces the latter of these functions, but today, the only source of information with which the supervisor counts regarding what happens in the psychoanalytical session he supervises, is the verbal account of what happens, made by the analyst in training, a "certain kind of candidate to be psychoanalyst."
 The only corrective for the secondary elaboration and the degree of distortion that this can bring about, is the analysis of the supervisory situation itself.
-Anyhow, the split that exists in psychoanalytical training between didactic aspects reserved for control analysis- and therapeutic aspects - reserved for the personal analysis-is a split that makes integration of these aspects inside the candidate most difficult.
-In group analytic training, on the other hand, access to the therapeutic situation is direct in the didactic analysis as well as in the supervision of the therapeutic practice.
+Anyhow, the split that exists in psychoanalytical training between didactic aspects -reserved for control analysis- and therapeutic aspects -reserved for the personal analysis-is a split that makes integration of these aspects inside the candidate most difficult.
+In groupanalytic training, on the other hand, access to the therapeutic situation is direct in the didactic analysis as well as in the supervision of the therapeutic practice.
 The first one is carried out in group and in the second one direct access is assured by means of the participation of visitors or observers in the group -be they teachers or colleagues- and also, at the moment of being supervised in group once again one counts with participant observers.
-In psychoanalysis what repeats itself always at all levels is the "model of two" ----analyst-analysand, didactic analyst-trainee, teacher-student.
-In group analysis, on the other hand, it is the "model of three or more" ----the group model.
-Therapy and teaching are of the group and by the group of which the conductor forms part as a therapist, supervisor or teacher.
+In psychoanalysis what repeats itself always at all levels is the "model of two" -analyst-analysand, didactic analyst-trainee, teacher-student.
+In group analysis, on the other hand, it is the "model of three or more" -the group model.
+Therapy and teaching are of the group and by the group of which form part the conductor as a therapist, supervisor or teacher.
 Therapy and teaching are integrated inside a global situation.
 As Foulkes says in this respect:

 "My experience points toward a procedure in which such teaching takes place in a number of situations graduated according to the degree in which the psychotherapeutic element, in frankly personal application enters into the admixture.
 To put it in another way, each situation, designed deliberately for its particular purpose, sets its own limitations and boundaries in this respect."
-14
+XIIII

-The future groupanalyst in a continuous sequence passes from being patient to candidate, later to therapist under supervision to end up possibly being a therapist without supervision.
-But, even then, the continuous training that he/she receives or the learning that develops through groupanalytic teaching that he/she imparts is always made with a double complementary focus: therapeutic and educational.
-In the end both processes have in common the objective of change of attitudes, neurotic attitudes that impede the personal development, learned social attitudes that don't leave space for new learning.
-As Foulkes says:
+The future groupanalyst in a continuous sequence passes from being patient to candidate, later to therapist low supervision to end up possibly being a therapist without supervision.
+But, even then, the continuous formation that he/she receives or the learning that develops through its teaching group analytic that imparts is always made with a double it focuses complementary: therapeutic and educational.
+At end and to the end both processes have in common as end the change of attitudes, neurotic attitudes that impede the personal development, learned social attitudes that they don't leave place for new learning.
+As Foulkes he/she says: